ppacher/jsmon/README.md

 Do-It-Yourself Home Automation

 > **Note:**
 > `HomeBot` is currently under active development and can in no way be considered stable.
-I havn't even published it to NPM, so please stay tuned ;)
+It's not even published to NPM, please stay tuned ;)
 > You can still clone the repository and try it yourself.
 Please follow the instructions below

 `HomeBot` is a NodeJS framework (written in TypeScript) for building DIY home automation systems.
 It works by defining/adding `Device`s that provide the base foundation of your home automation system.
 Devices can have Sensors and provide Commands (Actors) to interact with whatever kind of thing you like.